 Melbourne is an awesome place to live.
 I moved here for a year in 2016 and it quickly became a home away from home.
 There are many trendy suburbs that offer affordable accommodation and convenient transport links, as well as a generous selection of shopping and dining options.

-Planning to move to Melbourne?
-Here are my favourite 5 areas to live in the city.
+So if you’re planning to move to Melbourne, here are my favourite 5 areas to live.

 Melbourne’s Top 5 Most Liveable Suburbs

 Trendy, hip and full of amazing street art.
 Fitzroy was where I wanted to live when I first arrived in Melbourne.
 The restaurants are top notch, it’s full of vintage boutiques and only a stones throw away from the city centre.
 Plus, it’s pretty darn cool and has a buzzing atmosphere.

 Living in one of the trendiest neighbourhoods does come at a cost though and renters are very often priced out.
 But if your budget can stretch, this could be the place for you.